Hierarchical Database Model | History, Examples and Comparison

 Relational | Hierarchical Database |

-Highly flexible and can handle complex relationships. | Less flexible with rigid structure. |
+More flexible and scalable | Less flexible and rigid |

-Conclusion about Hierarchical DBMS
+Conclusion About Hierarchical Database

 A hierarchical database is a useful way to store data in a tree-like structure with clear parent-child relationships.
 It works best for data that naturally fits into levels, like organization charts or file systems, making it simple to navigate and manage structured data.
 However, it’s less flexible for complex data relationships and is not as commonly used today as more adaptable models, like relational databases.
 Despite these limitations, the hierarchical database model laid an important foundation for modern data organization methods.